systemEng-Learning/simple-vpn/tunnel-cli/README.md

 To run as a client you must run with the following options:
 * `--client` or `-c`: Just calling this runs the tunnel as a client.
 * `--address` or `-a`: Sets the ip address and port of the server.
-To run a client with name clienttun and tunnelserver 12.93.9.75:3456, it'd be like this
+To run a client with name clienttun, tunnelserver 12.93.9.75:3456, and password, it'd be like this
 ```sh
     cargo run -- --client --name clienttun --address 12.93.9.75:3456
 ```